375-351-Great Vocals

 Writer/Composer: 1867 Traditional lyrics (Modern version Harry T. Burleigh)

-When American singer, Marian Anderson, was finally allowed to sing at the Lincoln Memorial in 1939, it was a defining moment in American history—she was already enormously popular in Europe, and the world, but at this moment, she was accepted in the U.S. Her larger-than-life voice, from its low baritone to its beautiful contralto delivery, stunned the crowd of around 75,000 people, giving them a life-changing experience.
+When American singer, Marian Anderson, was finally allowed to sing at the Lincoln Memorial in 1939, it was a defining musical moment in American history—she was already enormously popular in Europe, and the world, but it was at this moment, when she was accepted in the U.S. Her larger-than-life voice, from its low baritone to its beautiful contralto delivery, stunned the crowd of around 75,000 people, giving them a life-changing experience.
 Accompanied by a lone piano, against all odds, with her eyes closed, opening doors for multitudes that would follow.
-Her vocals covered Blues, Traditional, Spiritual.
+Her vocals covered Blues, Traditional, and Spiritual.
 Result?…Spellbinding and Inspirational!

-Link # 1 Original 1924 recordinng.
-Link # 2 Live at Lincoln Memorial in 1939 wth 75,000 people.
+Link #1 Original 1924 recording, 1924.
+Link #2 Live at Lincoln Memorial in 1939 with 75,000 people.

 371. YOU KEEP ME HANGING ON (1966)